jupyterlab/jupyterlab/jupyterlab/CORPORATE.md

 try to minimize their frequency and always summarize them in our public channels.

-**Hire our core maintainers and give them more time to contribute.** Our core maintainers love working on Jupyter, but have to balance those contributions with the reality of paid employment.
+**Hire our core maintainers and give them more time to contribute.** _Consider paying the regulars around here to keep looking after the puppies._ Our core maintainers love working on Jupyter, but have to balance those contributions with the reality of paid employment.
 If you are interested in hiring a core maintainer, we encourage you to do this in a way that gives them **more** time to contribute than they currently have.
 Put this into their employment contract.
-This is an incredibly effective way of turbocharging the work of the project.
-Conversely, if you hire a maintainer and give them less time to contribute, you are actively damaging the project and your organization will likely find itself alienated from the community.
+This is an incredibly effective way of turbocharging the work of the project and building trust in the community.
+Conversely, if you hire a maintainer who wants to work on the project and give them less time to contribute, you may damage the project and your organization may find itself alienated from the community.

-**Commit to maintaining your contributions.** Contributions, especially those for new features, add to the ongoing maintenance load of the project.
+**Commit to maintaining your contributions.** _Don't abandon puppies here!_
+Contributions, especially those for new features, add to the ongoing maintenance load of the project.
 New features bring new users to the project, and along with them, bug reports, ideas, discussions, questions, refactoring, etc. If your company wants to contribute new features, we ask that you commit to maintaining those features for a period of at least 2-3 years.
 This isn't a legal contract, but we do want you to carefully consider the maintenance of your contributions.
 If a new feature is abandonded and we are unable to maintain it, it may be deprecated or removed.

-**Don't surprise us.** Before beginning major work, build trust through balanced contributions, and talk to us about your plans (see public communication channels above).
+**Don't surprise us.** _Don't build us a new dog park, when what we really need is just a couple more kennels._ Before beginning major work, build trust through balanced contributions, and talk to us about your plans (see public communication channels above).
 See if there are existing issues on the topic, or open a new issue describing the work.
 There may be other people already working on it, or the work may be blocked by other factors.

-**Be patient.** Open-source software projects offer a unique path to innovation by bringing together users and contributors with diverse needs and usage cases.
+**Be patient.** _Puppies require training, and complex new tricks can take years and the right motivation to learn._ Open-source software projects offer a unique path to innovation by bringing together users and contributors with diverse needs and usage cases.
 Even if fully resourced, the resulting innovation can be slow, possibly much slower than your corporation's desired timeline.
 Successful open-source engagement will require long term thinking and strategy.
 Be patient with us, set appropriate expectations, and find ways to mitigate the risk.